nLargo/cmpe131_team7_project/meetings.md

 <only fill in template once you had the meeting>
 <see example on the last date>
 <use date format YYYY-MM-DD at HH:MM>
+- pair-programming (optional) (25 mins)
+<- Pair program on one part of the project.
+Driver will be the person responsible
+for that requirement.>

 ### 2023-11-17 at 18:00
 <meeting template would go here>